 - Does the cabinet maker also do the installation?

-Kitchen cabinetry can be a big investment so it is best if it is done with someone who has experience.
+kitchen cabinets Mississauga can be a big investment so it is best if it is done with someone who has experience.
 You should also ask if the cabinet maker installs the knobs and pulls.

 When you are fully satisfied that all of your questions have been answered, you should feel confident that you are on your way to the kitchen of your dreams.
 If the contractor is not willing to answer your questions, then it’s a clear sign to go elsewhere.

 - MDF vs Wood Kitchen Doors

 - What are some of the current trends in kitchen design?